A Day Trip from Tokyo to Iwate in Japan: Romantic Destinations

 Kōgensha was originally a publishing company, known for publishing the famous Japanese author Kenji Miyazawa’s “The Restaurant of Many Orders.”
 It moved to this area in 1937.

-A beautiful courtyard at Kogen-sha in Iwate, resembling a scene from a picture book, featuring traditional craftsmanship and a peaceful atmosphereA Storybook Feel
+A picture-book-like courtyard at Kogen-sha in Iwate with a peaceful atmosphereA Storybook Feel

-Coffee in a handmade ceramic and glass cup, with stained-glass colors reflecting on the surface, creating a cozy and artistic vibe
+Coffee in a ceramic cup with stained-glass colors reflecting on the surface

 Handmade creations with vibrant stained-glass colors